CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Functionality
 It should allow changes to be made to the existing course pool where the users courses should be stored.
 These changes include removing a selected course from the course pool as well as updating it for possible changes.
 The selected course pool, is a pool of all courses that a user creates by adding courses from the pool of all available courses.
 The selected course pool will include all the courses that a user wants to use for their schedule.
 This feature will allow users to go back and edit/update their selected course pool if they made a mistake or wish to change it.

 ### Design

+For changing/swapping:
+*PUT method
+*parameter schedulePosition of type INT
+*the body would be the courseID of the course you are swapping in -> {"courseID": 20348}
+*the status code would be "200 OK"
+*there is no response necessary
+*Possible errors: "400 Bad Request" if the position is invalid OR if the courseID is invalid OR if the courseID is the same as the course at the specified position

+For removing:
+*DELETE method
+*parameter schedulePosition of type INT
+*no body is necessary
+*the status code would be "200 OK"
+*there is no response necessary
+*Possible errors: "400 Bad Request" if the position is invalid

 ### QA